sharpmachine/slingstonemedia.com/wp-content/plugins/image-widget/readme.txt

 = 3.0 =

-* Completely remodeled the plugin to use the native wordpress uploader and be compatible with Wordpress 2.8 plugin architecture.
+* Completely remodeled the plugin to use the native WordPress uploader and be compatible with Wordpress 2.8 plugin architecture.
 * Removed externalized widget admin.

 = 2.2.2 =